onysko/google_translate/readme.md

 // Translated text
 $bonjourLeMonde = $trans->source('gb')->target('fr')->trans($helloWorld);

-echo $bonjourLeMonde; // Is false, because gb locale is not found in Google language codes.
+echo $trans->lastRequestStatus(); // Is false, because gb locale is not found in Google language codes.
 // Variable $bonjourLeMonde in this case is equal to 'Invalid value'
 ```